TrupeshKumarPatel/ADCIRC/README.md

   ./install.sh
   ```
   > [!WARNING]
-  > The installation process is very long, due to dependency of the package is on previously complied packages.
-Therefore, take coffee and watch for any error message if there is any.
+  > The installation process is very long, due to the package's dependency on previously compiled packages.
+Therefore, take a cup of coffee and watch for any error message, if there is any.

 ### Setup Environment
-* `Step 1:` Since the ADCIRC is installed on your desired directory, we will need to activate the installed environment everytime you login to UAHPC or submit any job script to the cluster
+* `Step 1:` Since the ADCIRC is installed on your desired directory, we will need to activate the installed environment every time you log in to UAHPC or submit any job script to the cluster
   ```bash
   source create_environment.sh
   ```
   > [!NOTE]
-  > To run `create_environment.sh` file you have to be in the `ADCIRC_UAHPC` directory.
+  > To run the `create_environment.sh` file, you must be in the `ADCIRC_UAHPC` directory.

 ### Submit Job Script
 * `Step 1:` Create a bash script to submit in Slurm Workload Manager at UAHPC